LinkupPlatform/js-mcp-server/README.md

 # 🌟 Linkup JS MCP Server

+> ⚠️ **DEPRECATED**: This package is no longer maintained.
+>
+> Please use the TypeScript/Node.js version instead: **https://github.com/LinkupPlatform/linkup-mcp-server**
+>
+> The TypeScript version is actively maintained, has better performance, and supports all the latest features.

 A Model Context Protocol (MCP) server that provides web search capabilities through Linkup's advanced search API.
 This server enables AI assistants and development tools to perform intelligent web searches with natural language queries.

 ## ✨ Why Linkup?